Parametric bootstrap inference for stratified models with high-dimensional nuisance specifications: Background

+As \citet[][Section 11.4]{Young.Smith:2005} note, the theoretical advantage of constrained over unconstrained bootstrap is rarely supported by numerical evidence, because both types of bootstrap are able to equally improve over first-order results.

-The advantage of bootstrap $p$-values in (\ref{boot1}) and (\ref{boot2}) over the use of analytical modifications to common statistics is that bootstrap does not require any additional, often tedious, algebraic derivations and implementation of the necessary modifications.
-Moreover, there are non-standard modelling settings, where $R(\psi)$ is computable while $R^*(\psi)$ is not.
-One instance is when one or more components of $\hat\theta^{obs}$ are on the boundary of the parameter space.
+The advantage of bootstrap $p$-values in (\ref{boot1}) and (\ref{boot2}) over the use of analytical modifications to common statistics is that bootstrap does not require any additional, often tedious, algebraic derivation and implementation of the necessary modifications.
+Moreover, there are non-standard modelling settings, where $R(\psi; y)$ is computable while $R^*(\psi; y)$ is not.
+One instance is when one or more components of $\hat\theta(y)$ are on the boundary of the parameter space.
 The main disadvantage of bootstrap is the additional computation that is typically required for the repeated model fits, which can be partly mitigated by parallel computing.

-In some special cases, the distribution of (\ref{R}), (\ref{score}) and (\ref{wald}) depends only on $\psi$, so that constrained bootstrap, as well as simulating data at $(\psi, \hat\lambda^\top)^\top$ or even at $(\psi, l^\top)^\top$ for arbitrary nuisance vectors $l$, produces samples from the hypothesized model.
+In some special cases, the distribution of (\ref{R}), (\ref{score}) and (\ref{wald}) depends only on $\psi$, so that constrained bootstrap, as well as simulating data at $(\psi, \hat\lambda(y)^\top)^\top$ or even at $(\psi, \lambda_0^\top)^\top$ for arbitrary nuisance vectors $\lambda_0$, produces samples from the hypothesized model.
 This is the case when the model for fixed $\psi$ is a transformation model \citep[see][Section 1.3]{Severini:2000}.
-For instance, if $y$ is a realization of $Y=(Y_1,\ldots,Y_n)^\top$ with independent and identically distributed components with generic density
+For instance, if $y$ is a realization of $Y=(Y_1,\ldots,Y_n)^\top$ with independent and identically distributed components from a shape and scale model with generic density

 we may write $Y_{i}=\lambda Y_{i}^0$, with $Y_{i}^0\sim g^0(y_{i};\psi)=g(y_{i};\psi,1)$.
 Hence, due to equivariance of the maximum likelihood estimator, $\hat\lambda$ and $\lambda \hat\lambda^0$ have the same distribution, where $\hat\lambda^0$ is the maximum likelihood estimator of $\lambda$ based on $Y_{i}^0$'s.
 The same representation holds for $\hat\lambda_{\psi}$, so that the profile likelihood ratio